jberry93/Notebook/Notes/Javascript/Javascript_4.md

 where([{'a':1}, {'a':1}, {'a':1, 'b':2}], {'a':1});
 ```

-We need to store the array of
+We need to store the string of the array of a object's property into a variable.
+We do this by utilizing the `Object` constructor and `.keys()` method:

+`Object` constructor = It will take any value it's given and make it an object.
+If it's given nothing, it will simply return an empty object

+`.keys()` method = This method will produce an array of an object's properties while in this case, we only have 1 property from `source`: